 The Japanese are not noise free

-Some live in livelier neighborhoods with an active nightlife.
-Others have to put up with the presence of bosozoku who are young hooligans with antisocial behavior who stay up at night making noise on the street with their motorcycles or in other bizarre ways.
+Some live in busier neighborhoods, with an active nightlife.
+Others have to endure the presence of bosozoku who are young delinquents with anti-social behaviors that make noise in the street at night with their motorcycles or in other bizarre ways.

 Some unlucky people end up with a noisy neighbor who seems to be hammering things in your house, doing laundry at dawn, and other things that can end up being a nuisance for you.
 Japan is quite silent, but there are still such cases.
 What is your experience with silence in Japan?
 Could you sleep peacefully?
 Or did you have to call the police?